junxit/us-congress-bills-117/metadata.md

 - 2022-02-14 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2022-02-14 — Senate returned papers to the House by Voice Vote.
 - 2022-02-14 — Senate vitiated previous actions by Unanimous Consent.
 (CR S675)
+- 2022-02-15 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 273.